guntbert/SendMeSpamIDS.py/README.md

 ====
 Honeypot for analyzing  data

-* run ./bin/smsids.py as sudo to start all services
+* run `./bin/smsids.py` with root permissions to start all services

 ## Debian prerequesits
 * python2